Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: Quasi-Static behaviour for small non-reciprocal values

 \subsection{Perturbative calculation for propagation speed of a periodic lamellar pattern}

 In equilibrium, while phase separation in the presence of a three phase contact line is the global free energy minimum, initialising the system with a lamellar pattern traps it in a local minimum preventing relaxation.
 Small non-reciprocity values do not disrupt this configuration but cause it to become a stable travelling pattern with a finite propagation speed.
-Closely following the analytical method in \cite{wavespeed, VANSAARLOOS_2003}, we calculate the velocity of travelling patterns near their onset.
+Closely following the analytical method in \cite{wavespeed, VANSAARLOOS_2003}, we calculate the velocity of travelling patterns near their onset in a one-dimensional periodic domain from $-L$ to $+L$.
 From Section \ref{sec:Model}, the dynamical equations for the scalar fields are

 Importantly, we make the assumption that the interfacial profiles in the comoving frame of the travelling pattern are only small perturbations away from the equilibrium profiles, i.e.

 where $\epsilon$ is a small parameter measuring the non-reciprocity, which we set to be of the same order as $\alpha$, or equivalently $\alpha=\bar\alpha\epsilon$, $O(\bar\alpha)=O(1)$.
 Here, $\phi_i^{(0)}(x)$ denote the equilibrium interfacial profiles with $x$ being the coordinate perpendicular to the interface, and satisfy \eqref{eq:DynamicalEq} to leading order in $\epsilon$